maranix/essential/packages/essential_dart/README.md

 - **Memoizer**: Cache results of expensive computations with lazy/eager execution and reset functionality.
 - **Task**: Type-safe state management for asynchronous operations with intuitive state transitions.
+- **TaskGroup**: Manage collections of tasks with aggregate state tracking and batch operations.

 ## Getting started